CS3219-AY2526Sem1/cs3219-ay2526s1-project-g32/collaboration_service/README.md

 WebSocket clients connect to `ws://<host>/collab/{sessionId}?token=<sessionJWT>` (or via `Authorization: Bearer`).
 The gateway verifies the token, updates presence, and attaches the socket to `session:{sessionId}` Yjs doc names (`session:<id>/state`, `session:<id>/lang/<language>`).

 See `src/services/sessionManager.ts` and `src/websocket/collaborationGateway.ts` for lifecycle details.

+### Service-Level (Collaboration) AI Disclosure
+AI Tools: GPT-5-Codex

+Summary: AI tools were used in generating boilerplate code based on author-designed architecture, author-designed API endpoints and services.
+It was also used for debugging purposes and providing error explanations, assisting in finding the root cause of the problems.

+Restricted Scope: No requirements work or design-related work was handed to AI tools.

+Validation: Any code that was generated was done incrementally, and validated for correctness and logic at every step.